pydata/xarray/doc/index.rst

 In python, numpy_ provides the fundamental data structure and API for working with raw ND arrays.
 However, real-world datasets are usually more than just raw numbers;
-they have "labels" which encode information about how the array values map to locations in space, time, etc.
+they have labels which encode information about how the array values map to locations in space, time, etc.
 By introducing the concepts of *dimensions*, *coordinates*, and *attributes* on top of raw numpy-like arrays, xarray is able to understand these labels and use them to provide a more intuitive, more concise, and less error-prone experience.
 Xarray also provides a large and growing library of functions for advanced analytics and visualization with these data structures.
 Xarray was inspired by and borrows heavily from pandas_, a highly popular data